 In August of 2002, they applied for (and subsequently received) permission to convert the property back into a single-family dwelling, adding a roof deck and rear deck on the third floor.

-131 Commonwealth continued to be assessed as a single-family dwelling in 2020.
+131 Commonwealth was assessed as a single-family dwelling in 2022.